isel-leic-ipw/2425i-IPW-LEIC34D/Lesson03/part07_en.md

     npm test
     ```

+### Downloading Dependency Packages from package.json
+- If you have already a package.json but not install yet the dependencies.
+    ```bash
+    npm install
+    ```
+- This command install the dependency packages listed in `package.json` file.

-## Summary for Creating a Project and Test
+## Summary: Creating a Project and Test

 - Follow this steps in terminal to create a project and test with Mocha:
     ```bash